Privacy · · 3 min read

 Accidental Captures

 If you're vlogging or filming in public spaces, it’s easy to unintentionally film strangers in the background.
 Blurring faces in video protects their identity without impacting your video’s quality or message.
+Learn how to blur faces on iPhone, Android and online, no download or install needed.

 The Easiest Way to Blur Faces in Video